BJCaasenbrood/SorotokiCode/docs/documentation/install.md

 ---
 layout: default
 title: Installation
+parent: Documentation
 nav_order: 2
 ---

-# Installation of SOROTOKI
+# Installation
 {: .no_toc }

 The toolkit is easy to install.
 The fastest and easiest way to acquire the toolkit is through [**git**](https://git-scm.com/downloads).
 You can directly clone the repository using the command: